mrpmorris/Fluxor/Source/Tutorials/01-BasicConcepts/01B-EffectsTutorial/README.md

 --- No weather forecasts
 <========================== WeatherState

-1: Increment counter
-2: Fetch data
-x: Exit
->
 =========================> WeatherState
 IsLoading: False
 Temp C  Temp F  Summary
 8       46      Mild
 -8      18      Sweltering
 <========================== WeatherState

+1: Increment counter
+2: Fetch data
+x: Exit
+>
 ```

 1. Our `App` class dispatches the `FetchDataAction` action to notify the store of our intent.
 * The `ReduceFetchDataAction` reducer method sets `IsLoading` to true, so our UI can reflect the change.
 2. The effect method is triggered by the `FetchDataAction` and asynchronously makes a data request
 to our mock server.
-* The call to `Dispatcher.Dispatch(fetchDataAction)` in our `App` class completes, so redisplays the
-menu options.
+* The task returned by `Dispatcher.DispatchAsync(fetchDataAction)` does not complete yet, because it
+completes only once the reducers **and** all effects for the action have finished, so our `App` class
+continues to await it.
 3. One second later the mock service returns data.
 4. The effect method bundles the result data into a new `FetchDataResultAction` and dispatches the action.
 * The `ReduceFetchDataResultAction` reducer methods sets `IsLoading` to false, and sets `Forecasts`
 to the values in the action.
 * The store now has new state for `WeatherState` so executes its `StateChanged` event, resulting in the
-new state being output to the console below the options menu.
+new state being output to the console.
+* The awaited `Dispatcher.DispatchAsync(fetchDataAction)` task now completes, so our `App` class
+redisplays the menu options.

 ![](../../../../Images/flux-effect.jpg)